Skip to main content

 A.R.S. § 14-5651

-Arizona requires anyone who serves as a court-appointed guardian, conservator, or personal representative for an unrelated person to hold a license issued by the Supreme Court.
-The licensing program sets minimum qualifications, requires background checks, and establishes a code of conduct that licensed fiduciaries must follow.
+Anyone who serves as a court-appointed guardian, conservator, or personal representative for an unrelated person must hold a license issued by the Supreme Court.
+The licensing program sets minimum qualifications, requires background checks, and establishes a code of conduct.

 Title 14, PROTECTION OF PERSONS UNDER DISABILITY AND THEIR PROPERTY